trishna456/shopping-cart/README.md

 # Shopping Cart Website

 This is a shopping cart website built using React.js where customers can add clothes to their cart and update the quantities of items.
-The project demonstrates several advanced React concepts such as prop drilling, the Context API, and the useReducer hook.
+Managed state using the Context API.
 ## Features

 - Browse a collection of clothes and add items to the shopping cart